 Rankings are in order of safest to least safe.
 A state with the lowest fatality rate would be the safest, and thus ranked #1.

 |Multiple Vehicle Fatalities||51||5.48||37th|

 Sources: National Highway Traffic Safety Administration, Insurance Institute for Highway Safety

 Delaware: Protecting You from Injury on the Road

-Delaware gets the highest rating (green) for its traffic safety laws from Advocates for Highway and Auto Safety, an alliance of consumer, health and insurer groups.
+Delaware consistently gets high ratings (green) for its traffic safety laws from Advocates for Highway and Auto Safety, an alliance of consumer, health, and insurer groups.
 Among other things, Delaware requires everyone to use seat belts and bans hand-held phone conversations while driving.

 Safe Driving Laws - Delaware